nodefony/nodefony/README.md

 ## <a name="https"></a>Serving a Nodefony project with HTTPS

-By default nodefony listen secure port in 5152
+By default nodefony listen secure port in 5152 see config/config.yml

 During the installation process all the openssl parts were generated ( self-signed localhost certificate ).

-You must Add a Trusted CA in your Browser : projectName-root-ca.crt.pem
+You can Change default openssl configuration in config/openssl

-You can find certificate authority (ca) here:
+You must Add a Trusted CA in your Browser : projectName-root-ca.crt.pem You can find certificate authority (ca) here:

     config/certificates/ca/projectName-root-ca.crt.pem